5 Exercises for Sleeve-Bursting Biceps

 3: Incline DB Curls

-Walk into any commercial gym and no doubt you’ll see some form of the “power clean bicep curl”.
+Walk into any commercial gym in Chichester or around the world, and no doubt you’ll see some form of the “power clean bicep curl”.
 You know what I’m referring to, that strange combination of an Olympic lift (all power and speed and hip action) paired with some sort of barely-identifiable bicep curl.
-The remedy is simple; the incline dumbbell curl.
+The remedy is simple; add the incline dumbbell curl into your personal training in it’s place.

 It’s difficult to “cheat” your way through this one.
 Pin those elbows back to the bench (as shown), lower down slowly, flex the triceps at the bottom, and then use the biceps to being the weight back up (taking the time to squeeze as hard as you can at the top).